SuriyaPradeep/DSA_Questions/README.md

 Input: temperatures = [73,74,75,71,69,72,76,73]
 Output: [1,1,4,2,1,1,0,0]

+32.Binary Search:-Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
+If target exists, then return its index.
+Otherwise, return -1.
+You must write an algorithm with O(log n) runtime complexity.

+33.Top K Frequent Elements:-Given an integer array nums and an integer k, return the k most frequent elements.
+You may return the answer in any order.
+Example 1:
+Input: nums = [1,1,1,2,2,3], k = 2
+Output: [1,2]

 ## Strings
 1.Valid Palindrome:-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.
 Given a string s, return true if it is a palindrome, or false otherwise.